Quick start

 What this calculator is solving

-The Weight Calculator estimates weight force from mass and gravity.
+The Weight Calculator estimates physics weight force from mass and gravity.
 In physics, weight is a force, while mass is the amount of matter.
+That is different from body-weight screening, BMI, or ideal-weight formulas.

 The formula in plain language

 In plain language: The calculator uses weight force = mass x gravity.
+It multiplies kilograms by m/s2 to get newtons, then converts newtons to pounds-force for comparison.
 Standard Earth gravity is about 9.80665 m/s2.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer